 Our operations are vulnerable to interruption by fire, earthquake and other events beyond our control.
 Our executive offices and manufacturing facilities are located in southern California.
 Because the southern California area is located in an earthquake-sensitive area, we are particularly susceptible to the risk of damage to, or total destruction of, our facilities in southern California and the surrounding transportation infrastructure, which could affect our ability to make and transport our products.
-We do not maintain earthquake insurance coverage for personal property or resulting business interruption.
 If an earthquake, fire or other natural disaster occurs at or near our facilities, our business, financial condition, operating results and cash flow could be materially adversely affected.